Teach English in Japan

 But first, what is an Eikaiwa?

-Eikaiwa are specialized English Language schools.
+An Eikaiwa is specialized in English Language schools.
 For Japanese folks who are looking to improve their English, they go to English language schools to interact and build their language skills with a native speaker.
-For example, Nova, Interac and Berlitz are the bigger Eikaiawa, and recruit year-round.
+For example, Nova, Interac, and Berlitz are the bigger Eikaiawa and recruit year-round.

 Despite having less job openings than teaching in China, Japan accounts for 16% of all international ESL job opportunities.

 China is booming now for ESL jobs but there’s still a lot of opportunities in Japan.
 Of course, teaching in South Korea is a popular choice with the third most ESL job postings in the world.

 The hiring process for Eikaiwa is not as rigorous as the JET Programme.
 You’ll get a job quicker than the JET Programme, but it still takes some time for a work visa.

 If you’re willing to teach kids and you have ESL certification, your stock increases immensely.
 This is because 37% of schools prefer or require ESL teachers to have a TEFL, TESL/TESOL or CELTA certificate.

 Of those schools that prefer ESL certification, TESOL certificates are most sought after.
 However, any type of ESL certification boosts your chance to teach English in Japan as an ESL teacher.